Bot & Agent Onboarding Guide

 Method Latency Security Best For

-Per-request wallet sig Low (~1ms overhead) Highest (no API key secret) Security-critical automated systems
+Per-request wallet sig Low โ€” Ed25519 sign + SHA-256 hash + nonce check per request Highest (no API key secret) Security-critical automated systems

-Session token (Bearer) Low (~0.5ms lookup) Medium (1h expiry) WebSocket connections, dApps
+Session token (Bearer) Low โ€” single Redis lookup Medium (1h expiry) WebSocket connections, dApps

 Recommendation for bots: wallet signatures are fully supported for keyless autonomous operation and must remain available.
-Use API keys only when the bot operator is comfortable managing a generated secret and wants the absolute lowest auth overhead.
+Use API keys when the bot operator is comfortable managing a generated secret and wants the absolute lowest auth overhead.

 Endpoint Profile